Insights

 The Government of Malta launched the programme to provide a special tax status for EU/EEA, Swiss and third-country nationals, excluding Maltese citizens.
 Among other established conditions, the applicants must be recipients of a widow’s or widower’s benefit or pension from the United Nations Joint Staff Pension Fund.
 To determine if you’re eligible for this programme, read more about it below.

-The Special Tax Status
+The Special Tax Status under the United Nations Pensions Programme

 Beneficiaries granted the special tax status will be exempt from taxation on their UN pension income or widow/widower’s benefit received in Malta.
 A special tax rate of 15% is applicable on any income (excluding UN pension income and widow’s/widower’s benefit) arising outside Malta which is remitted to Malta by the beneficiary or the dependents.

-Any income or capital gains arising in Malta are taxable at a flat rate of 35%, except for transfers of immovable property in Malta, where a final withholding tax rate is applicable.
+Additionally, any income or capital gains arising in Malta are taxable at a flat rate of 35%, except for transfers of immovable property in Malta, where a final withholding tax rate is applicable.

-The minimum annual tax liability payable on any income excluding UN pension income and widow’s/widower’s benefit, which arose outside Malta and received in Malta, is €10,000 in the beneficiary’s case and an additional €5,000 if applicable spouses receive a UN pension.
+Moreover, the minimum annual tax liability payable on any income excluding UN pension income and widow’s/widower’s benefit, which arose outside Malta and received in Malta, is €10,000 in the beneficiary’s case and an additional €5,000 if applicable spouses receive a UN pension.
 The tax paid is non-refundable.

-Beneficiaries may no longer benefit from the tax treatment under the UNPP once they become permanent residents of Malta or long-term residents.
+Notably, beneficiaries may no longer benefit from the tax treatment under the UNPP once they become permanent residents of Malta or long-term residents.

 The eligibility and requirements for the exemption and the special tax status are set out in the United Nations Pensions Programme Rules under Legal Notice 184 of 2015 (the Rules).